 Cedar Point Hours

-Opening Day on May 14, 2021, kicks off this year’s coaster season.
-The park will remain open through Sept.
-6, 2021 — though Halloweekends information has yet to be released.
+Opening Day on May 7, 2022, kicks off this year’s coaster season.
+The park will remain open through Oct.
+30, 2022.
 Here is a full list of the park’s hours this season.

 Cedar Point Tickets

-The park offers two special ticketing deals for Michigan residents in 2021: The Michigan Super Saver, which offers admission, parking and free all-day drinks for just $54.99, and the Two-Day Michigan Super Saver, which offers all of the above for two days for $79.99.
+Regular one-day admission to cedar point is $85 at the gate.
+Families who purchase their tickets through Cedar Point’s website enjoy tickets for just $45.
+The park also offers two special ticketing deals for Michigan residents in 2022: The Michigan Super Saver, which offers admission, parking and free all-day drinks for just $54.99 when you purchase online, and the Two-Day Michigan Super Saver, which offers all of the above for two days for $79.99.

 Driving and parking